 Simplify wiring, reduce ECUs, & increase functionality & flexibility Optimize vehicle cost & weight Iimprove quality while reducing warranty costs driven by software & electrical engineering incompatibilities Establish traceability to drive a design path for safety-critical functions Enable a shared & common set of requirements Leverage & extend existing investments efficiently

-Looking for help to get started with IBM Doors NG?
+Looking for help to get started with IBM DOORS NG?

 IBM Rational DOORS Next Generation is a web-based requirements management solution for complex software and systems engineering environments.
 This playlist is for anyone who wants to learn about IBM Rational DOORS Next Generation.
 The topics are at a high level, providing an overview of key use cases and product features.